tetmiranda/DAO-Proposal-Voting-System/README.md

 * Vote tally, everytime a vote is cast it automatically updates.

-Steps to run Onchain Voting.
+### Steps to run Onchain Voting

-1. Create accounts in Metamask
+1. Create accounts in Metamask using Ganache.
+2. Deploy Token.sol and three Proposal.sol smart contracts through Remix (recommended to use one address for all deployment).
+3. Setup .env file with newly created smart contract addresses.
+4. Run streamlit interface.

+Now you can mint tokens, create proposals onchain and vote for the proposals you like.

 ## Demonstration